20 COMMON SENSE ISLAMIC VALUES

 Al-Fatiha (The Opening) 1:4 Lord of the Day of Judgment!

 مَـالِكِ يَوْمِ الدِّينِ (1:4)

 Qur’an, Al-An’am, Surah 6:163-164: I ask whether I should seek any god besides God–when he is the Lord of all things.
 All people will reap the harvest of their own deeds; no one will bear another’s burden.
 Ultimately, all of you will return to your Lord, and he will resolve your disputes.

-The society is responsible to contain us from hurting the social fabric through our conduct like lying, stealing, cheating, robbing, hurting, breach of contract, infidelity and other acts that affect others.
-In the matters of belief, it will be God who judges.
+Society is responsible for contain us from hurting the social fabric through our conduct like lying, stealing, cheating, robbing, hurting, breach of contract, infidelity, and other acts that affect others.
+In matters of belief, it will be God who judges.

 Al-An’am (The Cattle) 6:163 in whose divinity none has a share: for thus have I been bidden-and I shall [always] be foremost among those who surrender themselves unto Him.”

 Topics discussed in this Verse:

 [Allah: has no partner] [Allah’s attributes: Cherisher and Sustainer